Opportunities For Scholarships & Financial Support

 The E.E.
 Frahm Scholarship Fund was launched in 1974 by gifts from Miss Helen Story and the 3M Company.
 Elmer Edward Frahm was Acting Head of the Department of Chemistry from 1965-1967.

-Recipients must be chemistry majors, have completed at least one year of course work, have a cumulative GPA of at least 3.0, and have a high moral character.
+Recipients must be chemistry majors, have completed at least one year of course work, have a cumulative GPA of at least 3.0.

 Ray Woodriff Award